“Don't wait. The time will never be just right.” Napoleon Hill

 In test automation, this concept is often referred to as synchronization.
 Adding synchronization points in your script facilitates your test when you need to wait for a response from an application.
 This is important — because when testing a web application, server response times can vary for any number of reasons.

-To help make your scripts more reliable, you should get into the habit of using synchronization points like one of the many waitFor commands available in Selenium.
+To help make your scripts more reliable, you should use synchronization points like one of the many waitFor commands available in Selenium.

 Let's check out a WaitFor quick example: